 If a trucker or the company they work for doesn’t take proper precautions, it could result in injury or death.
 Anyone who crosses paths with a large truck could suffer physically, emotionally, and financially because of someone’s negligence.

-When you’re the victim of a truck accident, there are multiple people or entities you could hold responsible.
+When you’re the victim of a truck accident, you could hold multiple people or entities responsible.
 Whoever is to blame, you shouldn’t have to pay for the expenses you incurred because of another person’s careless actions.

 Liability in Large Truck Accidents